MicrosoftDocs/playfab-docs/playfab-docs/sdks/photon/quickstart.md

 };
 ```

 The code does nothing more than posting a new title event whenever a Photon callback is invoked.
-Being of no use in production, this example will let us clearly see how the callbacks are invoked.
+Being of no use in production, this example lets us clearly see how the callbacks are invoked.

-Extend the `PlayFabAuthenticator` script by including new example code that will raise a custom event, and set custom room property.
+Extend the `PlayFabAuthenticator` script by including new example code that raises a custom event, and set custom room property.
 The extended version also utilizes an `Awake` method to not destroy object between scene loads.

 ```csharp
 using System.Collections.Generic;